Avon Ladies see need for complete company makeover

 But analysts say few Avon Ladies make that kind of money.

-The company contends with fierce competition from drugstores such as CVS, whose makeup sales nearly doubled in the last four years.
-And customers are going increasingly to specialty chains such as Sephora, Sally Beauty and Ulta Salon, Cosmetics and Fragrance.
+The company contends with fierce competition from drugstores such as CVS (CVS.N), whose makeup sales nearly doubled in the last four years.
+And customers are going increasingly to specialty chains such as Sephora, Sally Beauty (SBH.N) and Ulta Salon, Cosmetics and Fragrance (ULTA.O).

+Sanford C. Bernstein & Co analyst Ali Dibadj questioned the long-term viability of the U.S. market for Avon.

+"Direct selling becomes more antiquated the more retail infrastructure there is," he said, "especially when a brand isn't coveted."

 (Additional reporting by Lisa Baertlein in Los Angeles and Jessica Wohl in Chicago; Editing by Lisa Von Ahn)